LambdAurora/LambDynamicLights/API.md

 This is an item tag which lists water-sensitive light-emitting items.

 Every items listed in this tag will not emit light in water.
+This tag mays be useful for server owners to keep control of this feature.